laskaux/laskaux.github.io/_posts/_2020-03-29-revolution-rights.md

 Camille and Lucile Desmoulins get engaged.
 This is however an anachronism: _in reality, M. and M<sup>me</sup> Duplessis did not sent their blessing until December 1790._

 Another few "rearrangements": _Danton was elected as a member of the Provisional Commune of Paris in January 1790, but the No. 46 of Camille Desmoulins's_ Révolutions de France et de Brabant _was published on 5 October 1790—the first Anniversary of the October Days.
-Desmoulins's famous_ Discours de la lanterne aux Parisiens—_the defense of political violence that earned him the title "procureur-général de la lanterne"—was nonetheless published in September 1789._
+Desmoulins's famous_ Discours de la Lanterne aux Parisiens—_the defense of political violence that earned him the title "procureur-général de la lanterne"—was nonetheless published in September 1789._

 All of them are asynchronized with the preparation of _Fête de la Fédération_.